The Unbounded Denominators Conjecture: Generalization to vector-valued modular forms

 Much less obvious is how to extend our results to arithmetic groups other than $\SL_2(\Z)$.
 Here are two possible settings one could consider.

 Firstly, the group $\SL_2(\F_q[t])$ in function field arithmetic and its attendant theory of Drinfeld--Goss modular forms.
 See Pellarin~\cite{Pellarin} for a recent survey of this area.
-Here, in the analogy with $\SL_2(\Z)$ where the congruence kernels of these two arithmetic groups are similarly large, it would be interesting to decide whether the modular forms on a finite index subgroup of $\SL_2(\F_q[t])$ that have (up to a $\F_q(t)^{\times}$ scalar multiple) a $u$-expansion~\cite[\S~4.7.1]{Pellarin} with coefficients in $A = \F_q[t]$ are likewise the congruence modular forms.
+Here, in the analogy with $\SL_2(\Z)$ where the congruence kernels of these two arithmetic groups are similarly large, it would be interesting to decide whether the modular forms on a finite index subgroup of $\SL_2(\F_q[t])$ that have (up to a $\F_q(t)^{\times}$ scalar multiple) a $u$-expansion~\cite[\SSS~4.7.1]{Pellarin} with coefficients in $A = \F_q[t]$ are likewise the congruence modular forms.

 Secondly, the mapping class groups $\Gamma_{g,n} = \mathrm{Mod}(S_{g,n})$ in signatures $(g,n)$ other than $(1,1), (1,0)$ or $(0,4)$ that we have implicitly been limiting to.
-Recall that $\Gamma_{1,1}\cong \Gamma_{1,0} = \mathrm{Mod}(\mathbb{T}^2) = \SL_2(\Z)$ and $\Gamma_{0,4} \cong \PSL_2(\Z) \ltimes (\Z/2 \times \Z/2)$, and correspondingly the discussion in the rational conformal field theory under~\S\ref{cft} has been for the $1$-loop partition function with a complex torus ($g = 1$) as the worldsheet~\cite{Gannon}.
-In a more recent research stream in two-dimensional conformal field theory, a higher genus extension of Zhu's modularity theorem was recently obtained by Codogni~\cite{Codogni}, on associating to any holomorphic vertex operator algebra a Teichm\"uller modular form in every signature $(g,n)$: a section of a tensor power $\lambda^{\otimes (c/2)}$ of the Hodge bundle over $\overline{\mathcal{M}_{g,n}}$, where the (doubled) weight $c$ is the \emph{central charge} of the vertex algebra.
-This Teichm\"uller modular form is, up to the $c$-th power of a certain higher genus generalization~\cite{McIntyreTakhtajan} of the Dedekind eta function, equal to the partition function of the conformal field theory associated to the vertex algebra.
-At the very least, one could ask about extending the cruder algebraicity proviso of our Theorem~\ref{ubd for vvmf} over to the more general setting of a component of a vector-valued Teichm\"uller modular form that has the appropriate integrality property.
+Recall that $\Gamma_{1,1}\cong \Gamma_{1,0} = \mathrm{Mod}(\mathbb{T}^2) = \SL_2(\Z)$ and $\Gamma_{0,4} \cong \PSL_2(\Z) \ltimes (\Z/2 \times \Z/2)$, and correspondingly the discussion in the rational conformal field theory under~\SSSS~\ref{cft} has been for the $1$-loop partition function with a complex torus ($g = 1$) as the worldsheet~\cite{Gannon}.
+In a more recent research stream in two-dimensional conformal field theory, a higher genus extension of Zhu's modularity theorem would associate to any holomorphic vertex operator algebra a Teichm\"uller modular form (as defined in~\cite{Ichikawa}) in every signature $(g,n)$; this is a section of a tensor power $\lambda^{\otimes k}$ of the Hodge bundle over $\overline{\mathcal{M}_{g,n}}$.
+One could ask about extending the cruder algebraicity proviso of our Theorem~\ref{ubd for vvmf} over to the more general setting of a component of a vector-valued Teichm\"uller modular form that has an appropriate integrality property.